Approved by Trustees: 22nd October 2019

 11.6 DBS checks must be carried out (without the barred list information) for any volunteer, as all volunteers may be required to work outside the classroom with pupils e.g. hearing them read.

-11.8 For staff who provide childcare (e.g. After School Club Playworkers, Breakfast Club staff etc) appropriate checks also need to be carried out to ensure that individuals are not disqualified under the Childcare (Disqualification) Regulations 2009.
+11.8 For staff who provide any care for a child up to and including reception age (i.e. staff in nursery and reception classes, or any supervised activity such as lunchtime supervision and including those in senior management, such as Headteachers), or for staff who provide childcare for under eights (e.g. After School Club Playworkers, Breakfast Club statt etc.) checks also need to be carried out to ensure the individuals are not disqualified under the Childcare (Disqualification) Regulations 2009.

 12.1 Regulated Activity includes teaching, training, instructing, caring for, supervising or providing guidance & advice to children if the person is unsupervised.